TinaLRJ/Multi-frame-infrared-small-target-detection-DTUM/README.md

 is a synthesized dataset, which contains 120 sequences.
 We use 80 sequences for training and 20 sequences for test.
 We divide the test set into two subsets according to their SNR ((0, 3], (3, 10)).

 In the test set, targets in 8 sequences are so weak (SNR lower than 3).
 It is very challenging to detect these targets.
+The test set includes Sequence[47, 56, 59, 76, 92, 101, 105, 119].

 ## Train on NUDT-MIRSDT Dataset